maxexcloo/Docker/README.md

 **Description**
 This repository contains a collection of Docker configurations I've put together to meet my needs.

+**Directory Structure**
+Nginx and Nginx + PHP-FPM have a simple directory structure that can be used to simply and easily deploy web applications using a volume binding on /data.

+    /data
+        /conf
+            nginx-*.conf // included by nginx
+            php-*.conf // included by php-fpm
+        /http
+            index.html // root web directory (index file is index.html or index.php)
+        /logs
+            nginx.log // nginx log file
+            php-fpm.log // php-fpm log file
+        /secure
+            filename.ext // private files such as passwords or keys

 **Usage**
 The following commands can be used to deploy some of the services offered by the Docker containers in this repository.